geoffreylitt/wildcard/README.md

 * `yarn install`
 * `yarn global add concurrently`

-To get code changes to automatically update the extension in the browser:
+Follow these steps to get code changes to automatically update the extension:

 * Install the [Chrome Extension AutoReload](https://github.com/JeromeDane/chrome-extension-auto-reload) as an unpacked extension from source.
 * From the `chrome://extensions` page, click Details -> Extension Options, and change the Reload Method to "Manage API".

 ### Dev workflow

 Every time you develop, follow these steps.
-If a change you make isn't having an effect, it's probably related to these steps:

-* `yarn run dev` to start a watcher that builds the project.
+* `yarn run dev` to start a watcher that compiles the project and updates the Chrome extension
 * Compilation can take a few seconds.
 If a change isn't working, it might be that compilation didn't finish yet.
 (Improving compilation time is a todo; I think it's mostly time spent compiling Handsontable)

 To test if you're able to make changes, try adding a `console.log` statement to a site adapter file like `src/site_adapters/airbnb.ts` and see if it works.

+### Documentation

+Documentation for the Wildcard Core is built with [Typedoc](http://typedoc.org/).
+It has helpful information for e.g. building site adapters.

+* [View docs online](https://geoffreylitt.github.io/wildcard/) (hosted on Github pages from the docs directory here)
+* To regenerate docs from the code, run `yarn docs`.
+* To view docs locally, open `docs/index.html`.

 ### File layout